Because of either Older Than They Look

-- In The War Of The Dreaming series, Wendy and her mother, Queen Titania are said to look about the same age, or even, that her mother is younger looking.
-Justified, since she is an immortal who never ages
+- In War of the Dreaming, Wendy and her mother, Queen Titania are said to look about the same age, or even, that her mother is younger looking.
+Justified, since she is an immortal who never ages.

 - In The Riftwar Cycle, Miranda is often commented on as looking younger than her (presumably mid-30s) son.
 As a kicker, she's at least 300 years older.

 - Ann's mother in Arrested Development— Michael can't believe that Ann's mom is so hot, and covers it by claiming he can believe she's so young.
 Maeby asks if she looks old enough to play Topher Grace's mom.

 - Merlin's mother Hunith looked normal enough in the first season, when Merlin himself appeared extremely young and was described as a "young boy" in the Opening Narration.
 Five years pass in the show's time-line, and when Hunith reappears, looking exactly the same as she did half a decade ago despite her son's sudden growth spurt (and now referred to as "a young man"), she is suddenly this trope.
 She almost looks younger in her series 4 appearance than in her series 1 appearance, while Merlin has definitely gone from boy to man.
 Judge for yourself: Hunith◊ and Merlin◊ in Series 1, Hunith◊ and Merlin◊ in Series 4.